Al3zama1/swe-notes/CCNA/18 - EtherChannel.md

 Modern network designs often leans toward using Layer 3 connections between switches because that way Spanning Tree won't be an issue anywhere in the network.

 ![EtherChannel loops](./img2/etherchannel-loops.png)
-Even if we are using EtherChannel, Layer 2 loops can still occur if multiple switches are connected together in a loop as shown in the above picture.
-Therefore Spanning Tree will block one of these *port-channel* interfaces.
+Even if we are using EtherChannel, Layer 2 loops can still occur if multiple switches are connected together in a loop as shown in the picture above.
+Therefore, Spanning Tree will block one of these *port-channel* interfaces.

 ![Layer 3 EtherChannel](./img2/layer3-etherchannel.png)
 However, if all of these connections between switches were made using routed ports instead of Layer 2 switchports, there would be no need to run Spanning Tree at all.
 Routed ports don't forward Layer 2 broadcasts, so no Layer 2 loops can be formed.